How can I tell if the program I graduated (or will graduate) from is an “accredited nursing baccalaureate program”?

 I obtained a BSN from an ADN-BSN or LPN-BSN program.
 Am I eligible for the Post-Baccalaureate Nurse Residency Program?

 No, unfortunately, only graduates from a traditional BSN program or from an accelerated BSN program are eligible for the Post-Baccalaureate Nurse Residency Program.
-Associated Degrees in Nursing (ADN)-to-BSN programs and Licensed Practical Nursing (LPN)-to-BSN graduates are not eligible for the Residency Program.
-If you graduated from an accredited ADN-BSN or LPN-BSN program, you are eligible to apply for one of the Hospital's experienced nursing positions after one year of registered nursing experience.
+Associated Degrees in Nursing (ADN)-to-BSN programs and Licensed Practical Nursing (LPN)-to-BSN graduates are not eligible for this program.
+If you graduated from an accredited ADN-BSN or LPN-BSN program, you are eligible to apply for one of UCH’s experienced nursing positions after one year of registered nursing experience.
 Previous LPN or RN work experience disqualifies applicants from this metro Denver Nurse Residency Program.